zerodel/working_pipe_line/readme.md

     input: sequence_file, path to sequence reads fils in fastq/fa format
     output: a dict(or other container data type), this should contain a path will the report of circular RNA detection

-2. to_bed
+2. export_as_bed

 > function to transform detection report to .bed file type

     input: a dict contains settings for this dectection job.
     output: 1. a bed file contains the information of circRNA detection.
             2. optional gene-mapping file

 3. SECTION_DETECT: